Leizar06001/42_Cube_3D/README.md

-# PROJET CUBE 3D
+# ESCAPE THE CUBE
-Ecole 42 Perpignan
+Projet Cube 3D - Ecole 42 Perpignan

 ## Be prepared to face your biggest fears !